Smarties: Colours and flavours

 In 2006, it was announced that Nestlé was removing all artificial colourings from Smarties in the United Kingdom.
-Nestlé decided to replace all synthetic dyes with natural ones, but, unable to source a natural blue dye, removed blue Smarties from circulation (which led to the common misunderstanding that the blue Smartie triggered hyperactivity in some children) and replaced them with white ones.
+As a result of the change, the mauve Smarties were replaced with violet ones.
+Nestlé was initially unable to source a natural blue dye and so replaced blue Smarties with white ones.
 In February 2008, blue Smarties were reintroduced using natural blue dye derived from the cyanobacterium spirulina instead of the controversial brilliant blue FCF (FD&C Blue 1, E133).
 Artificial colouring was removed from Smarties on the Canadian market in March 2009.
 The new range included all the colours except blue.
 Blue Smarties were reintroduced in May 2010.

 Red Smarties were previously dyed with cochineal, a derivative of the product made by extracting colour from female cochineal insects.
-A pigment extracted from red cabbage is now used in the United Kingdom.
+A pigment extracted from red cabbage is now used in the United Kingdom, and from red beets in Canada.

-For the purposes of assessing an "active learning approach to epidemiology and critical appraisal", a mock randomised controlled trial tested the hypothesis that red Smarties could increase happiness.
-Based on a trial with 117 participants in four settings in Australia, Canada and Malaysia, red Smarties eaters were no happier than yellow Smarties eaters.
+A chart below shows the colours available at different times: